What is ISO 37301?

-ISO 19600:2014 is an international standard developed by the International organisation for Standardisation (ISO) that provides guidelines for establishing, implementing, evaluating, and improving a compliance management system within an organisation.
-By implementing ISO 19600:2014, organisations can establish a structured and systematic approach to compliance management and the Standard helps organisations identify and mitigate compliance risks, ensure legal and ethical conduct, and foster a culture of compliance throughout the organisation.
+ISO 37301:2021 is a standard developed by the International Organisation for Standardisation (ISO) that provides guidelines for implementing an effective compliance management system within an organisation.
+The standard aims to help organisations establish, implement, maintain, and improve a systematic approach to compliance with legal and regulatory requirements, as well as voluntary commitments.
+By implementing ISO 37301:2021, organisations can establish a robust compliance management system that helps them proactively identify and address compliance risks, demonstrate legal and ethical responsibility, and enhance stakeholder trust.

-- Compliance management system (CMS): ISO 19600 emphasises the need for an organisation to establish a CMS, which is a framework that enables systematic management of compliance obligations.
-The CMS should be aligned with the organisation’s overall objectives, policies, and processes.
+- Compliance Management System (CMS): The standard emphasises the need for an organisation to establish a CMS, which is a framework that enables systematic management of compliance obligations.
+It involves developing policies, procedures, and processes to identify, assess, control, and monitor compliance-related risks.

-- Leadership and commitment: ISO 19600 highlights the role of leadership in promoting a culture of compliance within the organisation.
-Top management should demonstrate commitment by establishing a compliance policy, providing resources, and ensuring accountability.
+- Leadership and commitment: ISO 37301 highlights the importance of leadership involvement and commitment in promoting a culture of compliance within the organisation.
+Top management should demonstrate their commitment by establishing policies, providing necessary resources, and promoting compliance awareness.

-- Compliance controls: ISO 19600 emphasises the establishment of controls to manage compliance risks.
-Controls can include policies, procedures, training programs, monitoring mechanisms, and reporting channels to prevent, detect, and respond to non-compliance.
+- Compliance controls: The standard emphasises the establishment of controls to manage compliance risks.
+These controls can include policies, procedures, training, monitoring, audits, and other measures designed to ensure compliance with applicable obligations.

-- Monitoring and review: ISO 19600 requires organisations to establish processes for monitoring and reviewing their compliance performance.
-This includes regular assessments, audits, and evaluations to ensure the effectiveness of the CMS and identify areas for improvement.
+- Monitoring and review: ISO 37301 requires organisations to establish processes for monitoring and reviewing their compliance performance.
+This involves tracking compliance-related activities, evaluating the effectiveness of controls, and taking corrective actions when non-compliance is identified.

-- Continual improvement: The standard promotes a culture of continual improvement in compliance management. organisations should set objectives, measure performance, and take corrective actions to enhance their compliance processes and mitigate risks.
+- Continual improvement: The standard promotes a culture of continual improvement in compliance management. organisations are encouraged to set objectives, measure performance, and implement actions to enhance their compliance processes and overall effectiveness.